Clarinealfiani/My-Portfolio/README.md

 # Portfolio Projects & Study Case

-In this section I will list a data analysis project that briefly describes the technology and methods used to solve the case.
+In this section, there is my data analysis project that briefly describes the technology and methods used to solve the case.

 ### Quantitative Data Analysis with Python (Case Study: Cookie Cats Game)